«Previous Next»

 Custom-Built Articulated Tractors Are A Big Hit

-After building 2 Wheel Horse models, Rock converted a Cub Cadet model 582.
+After building two Wheel Horse models, Rock converted a Cub Cadet model 582.
 That fully articulated model attracted a lot of attention at local shows.
-Next he converted a Deere 318 into a 4-WD.
-After that he did more Deere, WheelHorse, and even Case conversions.
+Next, he converted a Deere 318 into a 4-WD.
+After that, he did more Deere, WheelHorse, and even Case conversions.

-Rock’s creations all have meticulous metal work because he knows that business well.
-He owns a Hypertherm Powermax 45 cutting system, has a brake press, and several welders.
+Rock’s creations all have meticulous metalwork because he knows that business well.
+He owns a Hypertherm Powermax 45 cutting system, a brake press, and several welders.
 All the work is done on elevated stands and a lift table.
-He bends and shapes sheet metal to produce authentic looking fenders, hoods, chassis parts and grilles, then protects all parts with clear coat paint.
+He bends and shapes sheet metal to produce authentic-looking fenders, hoods, chassis parts, and grilles, then protects all parts with clear coat paint.

-Rock’s son Robert has become an able assistant the last few years.
-At age 13, with a mild form of autism, but a strong mechanical aptitude, Robert can completely dismantle an old tractor, take transaxles apart, flush hydraulic systems, put in new gaskets and re-assemble axles.
-He’s gradually learning welding and takes all the new tractors on their initial test drives.
+Rock’s son Robert has become an able assistant in the last few years.
+At age 13, with a mild form of autism, but a strong mechanical aptitude, Robert can completely dismantle an old tractor, take transaxles apart, flush hydraulic systems, put in new gaskets, and reassemble axles.
+He’s gradually learning to weld and takes all the new tractors on their initial test drives.

 He and Robert’s most recent creation is a made-from-scratch replica of a 4-wheel drive Minneapolis Moline.
 Rock calls that one an A4T-1400 and says it’s the toughest project he’s worked on.
-“I wanted everything done to scale, so I spent a lot of time measuring, designing and sizing before we ever worked on any metal,” Rock says.
-He adds that replica tractors he builds in the future will probably cost $10,000 to $12,000 depending on options that an owner wants.
-Some people have requested a high volume hydraulic system, dual wheels and a 3-pt. hitch.
+“I wanted everything done to scale, so I spent a lot of time measuring, designing, and sizing before we ever worked on any metal,” Rock says.
+He adds that replica tractors he builds in the future will probably cost $10,000 to $12,000, depending on the options that an owner wants.
+Some people have requested a high-volume hydraulic system, dual wheels, and a 3-pt. hitch.

 Click here to download page story appeared in.